Last Updated on July 11, 2024 by lindseymahoney

 5 | Paint the Exposed Basement Ceiling

-For this project, I used my Wagner Flexio 5000 to spray the basement ceiling black.
+For this project, I used my Wagner Flexio 5000 to spray paint the basement ceiling black.
 It is really easy to use, but it took a long time.
+A paint sprayer is a MUST to effectively paint all of the nooks and crannies on the ceiling.

 I heard from multiple people after I finished this project that renting an industrial sprayer from Home Depot would have cut my time in half.